brson/contract-game/doc/notes.md

 > https://substrate.dev/rustdocs/v2.0.1/sc_service/index.html

-Okay... is `sc_service` really the first page a user should read about Substrate API docs.
+Okay... is `sc_service` really the first page a user should read about Substrate API docs?
 I don't know enough to say "no", but it's definitely not what I'm looking for.